 РО PO Description A student completing Bachelor's Degree in Arts program will be able to: PO 1 Demonstrate understanding and skills of application of knowledge of historical and contemporary issues in the social and linguistic settings with a transdisciplinary perspective to make an informed judgement.
 PO 2 Analyse and evaluate theories of individual and social behaviour in the familiar contexts and extrapolate to unfamiliar contexts in order to resolve contemporary issues.
-Contemporary issues.
-PO 3 Effectively and ethically use concepts, vocabularies, methods and modern technologies in human sciences to make meaningful contribution in creation of information and its effective dissemination PO 4 Explore critical issues, ideas, phenomena and debates to define problems or to 104 formulate hypotheses; as well as analyse evidences to formulate an opinion, identify strategies, evaluate outcomes, draw conclusions and/or develop and implement solutions.
+PO 3 Effectively and ethically use concepts, vocabularies, methods and modern technologies in human sciences to make meaningful contribution in creation of information and its effective dissemination PO 4 Explore critical issues, ideas, phenomena and debates to define problems or to formulate hypotheses; as well as analyse evidences to formulate an opinion, identify strategies, evaluate outcomes, draw conclusions and/or develop and implement solutions.
 PO 5 Demonstrate oral and written proficiency to analyse and synthesise information and apply a set of cognitive, affective, and behavioral skills to work individually and with diverse groups to foster personal growth and better appreciate the diverse social world in which we live.
-DO C Develop a clear understanding of accial institutional atmestures, evetoms PO 6 Develop a clear understanding of social institutional structures, systems, procedures, and policies existing across cultures, and interpret, compare and contrast ideas in diverse social- cultural contexts, to engage reasonably with diverse groups.
+PO 6 Develop a clear understanding of social institutional structures, systems, (0, procedures, and policies existing across cultures, and interpret, compare and contrast ideas in diverse social- cultural contexts, to engage reasonably with diverse groups.